 - manage Defence representation overseas.

 The division includes four branches and three directorates:

 - South and South-East Asia Branch

 - Pacific and Timor-Lesté Branch

 - Directorate of Attaché and Overseas Management

-- Directorate of Protocol and Visits
+- Directorate of International Training and Visits

-In addition, the Division manages Australia's Overseas Defence Attachés and Advisers who between them are accredited to over 50 countries and International Organisations.
+In addition, the division manages Australia's Overseas Defence Attachés and Advisers, who between them are accredited to over 50 countries and international organisations.